slack-samples/bolt-js-slack-connect/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

 Great job!
 You're now ready to install the app using Slack's OAuth process.

+## Step 1.
+Configure Interactivity, Events, and Redirect URLs

+Follow the steps below based on if you plan to use Ngrok or Glitch as a way to host your app.
+Either will work.

+If you are using [Ngrok](www.ngrok.com), make sure you have started up ngrok, and have updated your app with the ngrok forwarding address in the following places:
+1. Update your event subscriptions request URL.
+It should look like the following: `https://3cb89939.ngrok.io/slack/events`.
+Save this.
+2. Update your interactivity request URL.
+It should look like the following: `https://3cb89939.ngrok.io/slack/events`.
+Save this.
+3. Go to OAuth & Permissions -> Redirect URLs.
+Add a new redirect URL.
+It should look like the following: `https://3cb89939.ngrok.io/slack/oauth_redirect`.
+Save the URL.

 ## App Distribution / OAuth